How Much Does Landscape Design Cost?

 - Focus on hardscape.
 Greenery can get expensive, so be strategic about integrating hardscape into the design to cut costs but still create an eye-catching yard.
 Hardscaping involves using pavers, brick, decorative stone, and gravel to create garden paths, walkways, and patios, which require less maintenance.

 - Buy native, low-maintenance plants.
 Save money and time and help the environment when designing your backyard by choosing native plants that thrive in your region.
+“They will be comfortable in your garden and require far less pampering from you,” explains Miner.
 Check for plants suited to your USDA hardiness zone.
 Perennials are also a better choice than annuals since they come back every year.
 Finally, opt for ornamental grass, since it comes in a variety of colors and textures and does not need as much mowing, watering, or pruning.